doughodson/OpenEaaglesExamples/Readme.txt

 Test applications:
 --------------------------------------------------------------------------------------------

-   testEvent         -- Example & test of the Component class send() functions
+   testEvent         -- test of Component class send() functions

-   testIoHandler     -- Example & test of I/O handler device library
+   testIoHandler     -- test of I/O handler device library

    testLinearSys

+   testMatrix        -- test of Matrix class functionality

-   testNavigation    -- Extensive set of navigation test routines
+   testNavigation    -- extensive set of navigation test routines

-   testTimer         -- Tests the functionality of the Timer class.

-   testNetHandler    -- Tests the network handlers (derived from NetHandler).
+   testNetHandler    -- tests the network handlers (derived from NetHandler).
 Includes
                         client and server side tests/examples for the UDP, TCP, broadcast, and multicast handlers.

-   testMatrix        -- a test of Matrix class functionality

-   testRng           -- Random number generator and distribution test program
+   testRadar         -- general radar test program

-   testStateMach     -- Example and test of state machine class

-   testTables        -- Collection of Table tests programs

-   testRecordData    -- Variation of 'mainy1' that has a DataRecorder attached and
+   testRecordData    -- variation of 'mainy1' that has a DataRecorder attached and
                         records a data file that can be read by 'testRecordRead'.

-   testRecorderRead  -- Reads and prints recorder data streams or binary files.
+   testRecorderRead  -- reads and prints recorder data streams or binary files.
                      -- Can be used with 'testRecordData' or 'testRecorderWrite'.

-   testRecorderWrite -- Write test data recorder files.
+   testRecorderWrite -- write test data recorder files.

+   testRng           -- random number generator and distribution test program

+   testStateMach     -- example and test of state machine class

+   testTables        -- collection of Table tests programs

+   testTimer         -- tests the functionality of the Timer class.

 Tutorial applications: